aspose-pdf/Aspose.PDF-Documentation/python-net/whatsnew/_index.md

 ## What's new in Aspose.PDF 23.1

-From 23.1 version support to create PrinterMark annotation.
+Since the 23.1 version supports to creation of PrinterMark annotation.

 Printer's marks are graphic symbols or text added to a page to assist production personnel in identifying components of a multiple-plate job and maintaining consistent output during production.
 Examples commonly used in the printing industry include: